sbose78/health-search/README.md

 Storage
 ---------

-The case reports are stored in documents in a MongoDB database ( plumbing done by Mongohq.org ).
+The case reports are stored in documents in a MongoDB database ( plumbing managed by Mongohq.org ).
 To make sure performance doesn't fall due to opening of new connections, the application checks if there's an alive connection , failure of which makes the application instantiate a new database connection.